infiniflow/ragflow/docs/references/api.md

 - Path: **/api/conversation/<id>**
 - Method: GET

-This method retrieves the history of a conversation.
+This method retrieves the history of a specified conversation.

 ### Response